By: Zandi Bosua & Nancy Uzoagbado

 Julien Chiwunda is 59 years old, a widow, and the mother of four grown-up children and four grandchildren.
 Her husband passed away from HIV 20 years ago, and she herself tested positive for HIV in 2003.

-As with so many sufferers of HIV, it was not the condition itself that made her so unwell, but the self-stigma that came with it.
+As with so many people living with HIV, it was not the condition itself that made her so unwell, but the self-stigma that came with it.
 For instance, when her husband was ill, he was transformed in size and seemed to waste away in front of her.
 When driving him to the doctor, as she did every week, Julien would see other people looking at her.
 Because she herself was so healthy, she believed that they assumed that her husband had caught the virus from her.
 "Every time I would get prepared to take my husband to the doctor," she says, "a thought would flash in my mind and I would feel miserable."

 The stigma even poisoned her personal relationships.
 When her husband's relatives visited home, she convinced herself that they were talking about her as the source of the problem.
 As a result, she would withdraw and become miserable without anything ever being said to her.